-This also is his go-to credit card for dining, as it earns 3% back at restaurants.
-And though Clark drives an electric car, the card also earns 4% back on gas purchases and 3% back on travel.
+This is his go-to credit card for dining, as it earns 3% back at restaurants.
+And though Clark drives an electric car, the card also earns 4% back on gas purchases for the first $7,000 (1% afterward) and 3% back on travel.

 If you’re already a Costco member, Clark says this card could be a great fit for your wallet.